-A number of operations (e.g. HTTP List Keys), while useful, are expensive to run in production.
-A well-behaved client should expose all functionality, but warn the developer when they choose to perform those expensive operations.
+A number of operations (e.g. listing buckets or listing keys), while useful, are extremely expensive to run in production.
+A well-behaved client should expose all functionality but provide some sort of warning to the developer when they choose to perform those expensive operations.

 In most cases — especially when using the PBC API, which tends to

 use small messages — clients should set the